Neil Blumenthal became famous in business by making a lot of people ask an embarrassingly basic question: why are glasses so expensive?

 Warby Parker was founded in 2010 by Blumenthal, Dave Gilboa, Andrew Hunt, and Jeff Raider while they were students at Wharton.
 Plenty of startup stories begin with founders spotting a broken market.
 Fewer succeed in turning that insight into a recognizable public ethic.

 Blumenthal became one of the faces of that ethic.
-On Warby Parker's investor site, he is described not only as co-founder and co-CEO but as someone who sits inside a broader network of civic and nonprofit boards.
+On Warby Parker's investor site, he is described as co-founder, co-CEO, and someone who sits inside a broader network of civic and nonprofit boards.
 The biography reads less like a classic merchant story than a version of socially aware executive leadership that became especially influential in the 2010s.

-That style had real appeal.
-Customers were being invited to believe that they could buy a product, reject bloated pricing, and still participate in a company with some public conscience.
+That style appealed to customers.
+They were being invited to believe that they could buy a product, reject bloated pricing, and still participate in a company with some public conscience.
 Whether every direct-to-consumer brand that copied that posture deserved the halo is another question.
 Warby Parker helped write the script.

 The product was simple.
 The argument was larger